 For more than a decade, the Union of Concerned Scientists has worked directly with scientists and their supporters to raise the political price of manipulating, suppressing, and distorting science.
 We rely on federal employees to speak truth to power and report political interference in their work and violations of the law.
 Our reach extends across dozens of federal agencies and departments, protecting experts on any issue where science touches policy.

 We anonymously survey government scientists to measure the level of political interference in their work, and educate them about their rights and responsibilities.
 We provide sources for journalists and case studies for members of Congress who promote legislation to protect the integrity of science.
-We are experienced in obtaining and handling sensitive documents and bringing them to the public and the press.
+We are experienced in obtaining and handling sensitive documents and bringing them to the public and th

 Support the Project